dracula/dracula-theme/README.md

 Dracula is a project created by [Zeno Rocha](https://github.com/zenorocha/) with the help of many outstanding contributors and maintainers, and each theme has its maintainer listed in the Team section of its `README`.

-On April 13, 2022, [Lucas de França](https://github.com/luxonauta) officially joined the team, and you can read more here: [https://draculatheme.com/blog/interview-with-lucas](https://draculatheme.com/blog/interview-with-lucas).
+On April 13, 2022, [Lucas de França](https://github.com/luxonauta) officially joined the team, and you can read more [here](https://draculatheme.com/blog/interview-with-lucas).

 | [![Zeno Rocha](https://github.com/zenorocha.png?size=100)](https://github.com/zenorocha) | [![Lucas de França](https://github.com/luxonauta.png?size=100)](https://github.com/luxonauta) |
 | ---------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------- |